movementlabsxyz/MIP/MIP/mip-37/README.md

 1. **`presentEpoch`** is the epoch that is currently active on L1.
 Acceptors exist in the `presentEpoch`.

-> :warning: the selection of the Acceptor must depend on the stake. but this may conflict with the rollover function which handles epochs that may be far in the past. thus we need to check if this concept conflicts with the rollover function
+> :warning: the selection of the acceptor must depend on the stake. but this may conflict with the rollover function which handles epochs that may be far in the past. thus we need to check if this concept conflicts with the rollover function

 ```solidity
 uint256 presentEpoch = getEpochByL1BlockTime();